Raiders: Jakobi Meyers gets brutally honest on how Antonio Pierce's hiring revitalized Las Vegas

 Meyers Speaks on Pierce's Impact

-For next season, the Raiders receiver Myers is expecting big things from Coach Pierce and the rest of the squad.
+For next season, the Raiders receiver Meyers is expecting big things from Coach Pierce and the rest of the squad.

 “It didn’t feel right,” Meyers said about life before Pierce, alongside the Raiders' quarterback Aidan O'Connell in an interview with PFT Live.